aminur93/javascript-tutorial/README.md

 # javascript-tutorial
-# In new js folcer all files here
+# In new js folder all files here
 ## many topic is cover